osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/Reading_Data_API.md

 [Optional] Filter expression

 ##### Response
 The response includes a status code and a response body containing multiple serialized events.
-See examples for specifics.

 ##### Example data